Carbon Reduction Input Fields

 The average global warming potential (GWP) of refrigerants used in the buildings HVAC+R system.

-High carbon storage planted area.
-An example of a high carbon storage landscape is one composed of dense broadleaf shrubs and trees in a matrix of no-mow turfgrass or herbaceous perennials.
+Set the percentage of the planted site area comprised of a high carbon storage landscape, such as dense broadleaf shrubs and trees in a matrix of no-mow turfgrass or herbaceous perennials.

 Last updated